bekiyeromm/bekiyeromm/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Bereket Tena Temesgen
 =============================================================================================================================================

-I studied BSc in computer science from Debreberhan University.
+I studied BSc in computer science from Debreberhan University and MSC in computer enginnering from Debremarkos university.

 *   🌍  I'm based in Ethiopia
 *   ✉️  You can contact me at [bk3tena@gmail.com](mailto:bk3tena@gmail.com)